 Khwaja, Asim, Tahir Andrabi, and Jishnu Das.
 2017.
 “Report Cards: The Impact Of Providing School And Child Test Scores On Educational Markets”.
 American Economic Review 107 (6): 1535-1563.

-We study the impact of providing school and child test scores on subsequent test scores, prices, and enrollment in markets with multiple public and private providers.
+We study the impact of providing school report cards with test scores on subsequent test scores, prices, and enrollment in markets with multiple public and private providers.
 A randomly selected half of our sample villages (markets) received report cards.
-This increased test scores by 0.11 standard deviations, decreased private school fees by 17 percent and increased primary enrollment by 4.5 percent.
-Heterogeneity in the treatment impact by initial school quality is consistent with canonical models of asymmetric information.
-Information provision facilitates better comparisons across providers, improves market efficiency and raises child welfare through higher test scores, higher enrollment and lower fees.
+This increased test scores by 0.11 standard deviations, decreased private school fees by 17 percent, and increased primary enrollment by 4.5 percent.
+Heterogeneity in the treatment impact by initial school test scores is consistent with canonical models of asymmetric information.
+Information provision facilitates better comparisons across providers, and improves market efficiency and child welfare through higher test scores, higher enrollment, and lower fees.